Privilege Escalation

 Exploiting Sudo rights

-Now we will start exploiting pip service by taking the privilege of sudoer’s permission.
-Suppose we got the sessions of victim’s machine that will assist us to have local user access of the targeted system through which we can escalate the root user rights.
+Now that we have initiated the exploitation phase, we will start exploiting the pip service by taking advantage of the sudoer’s permissions.
+Suppose we have obtained a session on the victim’s machine; this access will assist us in gaining local user privileges on the targeted system, through which we can escalate to root user rights.

 ssh test@192.168.1.108